bilgey-zey/user-management-design/README.md

 ## Behavior

-A user account is created only if the user has actively accepted the Terms of Service.
+-A user account is created only if the user has actively accepted the Terms of Service.

-If acceptTerms is false, the account creation is rejected.
+-If acceptTerms is false, the account creation is rejected.

-Each user is assigned a unique system-generated user ID.
+-Each user is assigned a unique system-generated user ID.

 ## Data Privacy Policy